Springer, Bregman propel Astros to 6-2 victory over Angels

 TRAINER’S ROOM

 Astros: IF Aledmys Diaz (left hamstring strain) will have rehab appearances at Double-A Corpus Christi on Friday and Saturday.
-Manager AJ Hinch said there is a possibility Diaz could be activated on Monday.
+Hinch said there is a possibility Diaz could be activated on Monday.

 Angels: Pujols left in the eighth inning with left hamstring tightness and is considered day-to-day. … RHP JC Ramirez, who had Tommy John surgery on his right elbow last April, will have one more rehab appearance at Class A Inland Empire.
 Ramirez said he anticipates being ready by the beginning of August.
-Manager Brad Ausmus said the plan is to bring back Ramirez as a reliever when he is activated.
+Ausmus said the plan is to bring back Ramirez as a reliever when he is activated.

 UP NEXT